cwanlab/cwanlab.github.io/_pages/talks.md

 **Course**: AI in Precision Medicine: Graphs, Images, and Omics (Planned)
 **Potential students**: Graduate students in Computer Science, Data Science, Bioinformatics, Computational Biology.
 – Module 1: Introduction to Spatial Biology
-Overview of cellular biology and tumor microenvironments; key spatial biology technologies, such as spatial transcriptomics and spatial proteomics.
+Overview of cellular biology and tumor ecosystem; spatial biology technologies, such as spatial transcriptomics and spatial proteomics.
 – Module 2: Statistical Approaches
 Graph clustering, spatial statistics, and foundational techniques for analyzing high-dimensional biological and omics data.
 – Module 3: Foundations of Graph and Deep Learning